kevincastrochavez/angular-upcoming-birthdays/README.md

 TODO

-- Onboarding modals to introduce users
+- Onboarding modals to introduce first-time users
 - Empty components when no friends have been added
 - Fix UI elements
 - Account for several use cases with date formatting